 Boyan Slat, reflecting on his decision to drop out of Aerospace Engineering studies at the University of Delft.
 Deciding to focus on ridding the oceans of plastic pollution.

 Boyan Slat’s The Ocean Cleanup project had humble beginnings.
 Founded in 2013, he consumed his entire budget (three hundred Euros of pocket money he had saved) by paying the foundation registration fee.
 Having written to hundreds of companies seeking sponsorship, the rejection seemed to be as large as the great Pacific garbage patch itself; Boyan acknowledges that he had little understanding of the task at hand.
 But passion and determination fueled him.
 As did an infectious positivity and a desire to learn (growth mindset!).
 These qualities kept him on the right path.

 Today, The Ocean Cleanup has over 80 staff and has raised over $30 million in funding, mostly from donations.
 Many will know this project as one of the most successful crowdfunding campaigns in history.
 Many of you will not know that the original technical designs were so flawed that the project nearly derailed.

-His journey and that of the project has been marked by a series of failures followed by pivots.
+His journey and that of the project have been marked by a series of failures followed by pivots.
 Failure followed by pivot.
-Failure followed by pivot; the mark of growth mindset.
+Failure followed by pivot; the mark of a growth mindset.

 And who knows what the future will reveal to those empowered to go out and create it?